JABE22/Run4Fun/readme.md

 10,3066,Konstantin Dobroliubov,Russian Federation,RUS,,M30,01:26:56,01:26:58
 ```

-### Saving transformed data to the database
+### 4.4 Saving transformed data to the database

 The last and easiest step is to upload modified data to the application's database.
 This will be done using django site administration portal where we have added *upload csv* option to insert data.

-Site administration page opened and navigated into the result model
+**Site administration page opened and navigated into the result model**

 ```
 http://127.0.0.1:8000/admin/events/result/